caseman/grease/doc/tutorial/tutorial3.rst

 The :func:`load_sound` function is a simple wrapper around :func:`pyglet.media.load` that loads sound files from the ``sfx`` directory adjacent to the script.
 The false default value for the :attr:`streaming` argument means that by default the files will be preloaded into memory, which is best for short sound effects.

 The :func:`load_sound` function creates fire-and-forget sounds that always play all the way through.
-We also add a :func:`looping_sound` function for continous-play sounds.
+We also add a :func:`looping_sound` function for continuous-play sounds.
 This creates the sounds as streaming, which is suitable for longer sound effects or music.
 It also returns a full fledged :class:`pyglet.media.Player` object which affords us more control than a simple sound object.

 For a simple game like this, with relatively few sounds, we can ensure that all the sounds are preloaded by storing them as class attributes in the entities that will use them.
 This will work because these class attributes are evaluated right after the script, or module, is first loaded by Python.
 In a more complex game with more assets to load, a more sophisticated preloading mechanism that provides feedback to the player is probably warranted.